NyboTV/TP_ETS2_Plugin/README.md

 ### How to use

 Create a new Page in your Touch Portal and create a new Button and go to "Events" Tab.
 Then add an "Dynamic Text Updater" and click on the "+".
-Search for your Text and have Fun!:
+Search for the Value you want to Display and have Fun!:
 Now you have multiple ways to Display your Stuff.

 One: (The easiest)